esophagus-now/mpsoc_axidma/modules/axidma/README.md

 explain what's going on when you use the driver from userspace.

-# Inserting and Configuring the Drier
+# Inserting and Configuring the Driver

 Inserting the driver is the same as anything else: